-Beautiful Christmas fairy lights are essential to a cosy festive atmosphere, with even the simplest string of fairy lights adding ambience to a room.
+Christmas fairy lights are essential to a cozy festive atmosphere, with even the simplest string of fairy lights adding ambiance to a room.
 But Christmas isn't the time to hold back on decorating, so why not mix and match two or three (or more?) different fairy light designs?
-Plus, there's the exterior of your home home to think about...
-We've gathered glittering array of festive fairy light design ideas to suit all tastes and decors, from minimalist to opulent.
+Plus, there's the exterior of your home to think about too...
+We've gathered a glittering array of festive fairy light ideas to suit all tastes and decors, from minimalist to opulent.
 So just keep scrolling to get inspired...

-For more Christmas ideas, go to our dedicated page.
+For more Christmas decoration ideas, head over to our gorgeous gallery too.

 The kitchen often gets a bit neglected when it comes to Christmas decorations.
 A really simple way to bring some of the festive vibes into your kitchen is fairy lights.
 String them up around your cabinets or open shelving, you could even get some garlands or just a bit of greenery to hang up too.
 Simple but super effective.

-3. Or display fairy lights as a table centrepiece
+6. Or display fairy lights in a glass jar as a table centrepiece

 Just get some command hooks and string them above your bed.
 Easy peasy.
 And who says you can't keep them up all year?!
-You can always give them a most festive twist by combining them with some paper chain decorations.
+You can always give them a most festive twist by combining them with some paper chain decorations or Christmassy foliage.

 If you don’t have a ton of room for decorating with fairy lights, just make the most of surfaces – a window sill, the top of a console table, a set of shelves.
 Use these areas to create a festive display.
 Even something as simple as some twigs in a vase with some fairy light strung around can be an effective, super easy Christmas decorating idea.

-These retro-style coloured lights are giving us all the Joyce Byers vibes and we are so okay with that.
-After years of being out of favour in comparison to their warm white counterparts, coloured lights are back!
-These super nostalgic Multi Coloured LED Retro Christmas Fairy Lights are by Lights4fun (don't worry colourphobes, they come in white too).
+These retro-style colored lights are giving us all the Joyce Byers vibes and we are so okay with that.
+After years of being out of favor in comparison to their warm white counterparts, colored lights are back!
+String them up under the eaves or around for a proper retro Christmas feel.

-12. Add cascading LED lights for a dramatic effect
+15. Add cascading LED lights for a dramatic waterfall effect

 With tiny LEDs our rule is: the more the better.
 And rather than getting tangled up in lots of different strings of lights, get a garland that is designed to be used as a cascade.
 For a similar look, go for warm white lights on a clear cable.